JamieH01/zula/README.md

 Currently, the only supported operator in zula is `&&`, which will run each command sequentially and stop if one errors.
 ### Plugins
 zula supports a plugin system.
 Place your `.so` files in `$ZULA_CONFIG/plugins` and run `zula cfg` to check what is loaded.
+See the sister crate [zula-core](https://crates.io/crates/zula-core) for more information.

 ## Configuration
 zulas main configuration file is found in `$ZULA_CONFIG/.zularc`.
 If this enviroment variable is not set, it defaults to `$XDG_CONFIG_HOME/zula`.
 It currently supports: